nhcooper123/blue-whale-bes/README.md

 We also include for the Pacific blue whale analyses:

 * `pacific-blue-whale-isotope-data.csv` which contains d13C and d15N stable isotope values taken from Pacific blue whales and reported in Busquets-Vass et al. 2017
-* `TL2_raster.grd` and `TL2_raster.gri`	are rasters of trophic level four d13C values required for extracting models in script XX.

 To use this data please cite the original paper: